This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon freshly ground pepper

 - 2 teaspoons Mrs. Dash seasoning, any flavor (no salt added - we like Table Blend)

 - Warm a large skillet over medium heat.
 Add the olive oil and butter.
 Once the butter is melted, add the chopped onions and sauté until crisp tender and starting to brown, about 5 minutes.

 - Add the squash, zucchini, tomatoes with juice, pepper, salt and Mrs. Dash.

 - Heat until boiling.
 Cover and cook over medium-low until the squash is crisp tender but not falling apart.
 Remove the lid and boil until some of the liquid is evaporated.

 - If freezing for later use, cook only a few minutes to mix all ingredients, cool and freeze.

-See the Cook's Notes above and let me know if you have questions!
+- See the Cook's Notes in the post and let me know if you have questions!

 If you’ve got some extra zucchini, be sure to try our Corn & Zucchini Casserole with jalapeños.